 I downloaded a corpus but the structure looks different from the original corpus or different from the description in the documentation.

 BAS CLARIN repository corpora have a fixed hierarchical structure consisting of corpus and sessions within the corpus.
 If a speech corpus has a more

 elaborated hierarchy or is organized in a differnet way, this structure was 'flattened' to the BAS CLARIN Repo structure.
 This can lead to mismatches between the original documenation and the downloaded data set.

 The 'aGender' corpus in its original form was structured in three data sets TRAIN, DEV and TEST, which in turn were structured in speaker IDs, which in turn were structured in recording sessions of the speaker.
 The BAS CLARIn version consists only of sessions were the session name is a combination of speaker ID and session number.

 There are two ways of citing a resource found in this repository.
-If you are citing a full corpus, please check its documentation archive (included when downloading).
-If the archive contains a publication presenting the corpus, you may use this publication.
-Alternatively, you can use the resource handle (see above) for citation; this has the advantage that the reader also has a always valid URL to the BAS resource.
+If you are citing a full corpus, please check its documentation archive (included when downloading); if it contains a publication presenting the corpus, you may use this publication.
+Alternatively/additionally, you can use the resource handle PID (see above) for citation; this has the advantage that the reader also has a always valid URL to the BAS resource.

 How do I cite the BAS CLARIN Repository?

 When publishing results based on resources that you have downloaded from the BAS CLARIN Repository, please cite us using our center handle: http://hdl.handle.net/11022/1009-0000-0001-231F-6